Never Miss a Crashing Pod Again

 Adding a cluster

-Add a new numbered block to docker-compose.yml — no code changes needed:
+Add a new numbered block to docker-compose.yml — no code changes, no rebuild needed:

 CLUSTER_4_NAME: "my-cluster"